What FATF Actually Said About the Companies That Build the Rails

 FATF guidance does acknowledge that facilitation can, in some circumstances, bring an entity within scope.
 The key test is whether the entity has "control or sufficient influence" over the virtual asset activity.
 FATF's 2021 Updated Guidance for a Risk-Based Approach specifically notes that developers of self-executing smart contracts where the developer has no ongoing control are generally not VASPs.

 Fexr's architecture is designed precisely around this line.
 Once a contract is deployed, Fexr retains zero admin keys, zero upgrade privileges, and zero custodial control.
 The operator governs the contract.
 The smart contract logic executes autonomously.
-Fexr cannot reverse, modify, or intervene in any transaction.
+Fexr's architecture is designed to prevent Fexr from reversing, modifying, or intervening in any transaction, with no admin keys or upgrade privileges retained post-deployment.

 What This Means for Operators